abhinavthula/api-test/README.md

 Run `npm test` in the project root folder.

 ## TODO
-* Array notation: there is no way to declare an array yet
 * Make request to arbitrary endpoints in a test case
-* Mixin
 * Make keys less restrictive